 With business travel on the rise, companies are looking for ways to keep costs low.
-But when it comes to decreasing employee expenses, low-cost airfare and rideshare programs are only one part of the story.
-Putting a solid travel policy in place can make a huge impact on your bottom line.
+When it comes to decreasing employee expenses, low-cost airfare and rideshare programs are only one part of the story.
+Documenting travel and expense policies can make a huge impact on your bottom line.

 Understanding the role your travel policy plays is the first step toward creating one your employees will follow.
 How important is a travel policy?
 In a word: very.
 And here are two reasons why:

 A travel policy creates guidelines for employee expenditures, such as hotel fees, food, and entertainment.
 This makes expense reporting, approval, and reimbursement easier for travelers, managers, and finance teams.
 A streamlined process reduces time spent creating and reviewing expense reports, as well as decreases overall costs for each trip through the use of approved vendors, booking procedures, and standardized per diems.
 It also eases the stress of business-related purchases for the employees while on the road.
 A traveler isn’t left wondering if a bottle of water is considered a personal or business expense or if they shouldn’t have treated a prospective client to lunch.

 An added bonus: With travel and expense procedures in place, employees are more likely to stay compliant, decreasing opportunities for intentional or unintentional fraud.

 When it comes to employee recruitment and retention, a company’s travel policy can a play an important role.
 A study on the top challenges faced by business travelers conducted by the GBTA Foundation, in partnership with the Sabre corporation, found that “nearly three in five (59%) [of respondents] indicate a company’s travel policy is an important factor when considering a potential new employer.
 Additionally, the vast majority of travelers (84%) say the quality of their business travel experience impacts their business results at least somewhat.”